Photo by Anni Graham Photography. See more of this elopement planning inspiration here.

-When it comes to elopement planning, there are far fewer details you have to worry about than traditional wedding planning.
-But, there are still a few significant things you’ll need to figure out before your big day!
-From location and accommodation to attire to actually making your marriage legal–we’ve put together this elopement planning checklist to help you through it all.
-If you’re planning a destination elopement, we also highly recommend you take a look at these tips that no one tells you about planning a destination wedding.
-Happy planning!
+When it comes to elopement planning, there are far fewer details to worry about than traditional wedding planning.
+But, there are still a few things you’ll need to figure out before your big day!
+From location and accommodation to attire to actually making your marriage legal–each are equally important pieces of your elopement.
+We’ve put together this elopement planning checklist to help you through it all.
+If you’re working on a destination elopement planning, we also recommend these tips that no one tells you about planning a destination wedding.
+Let’s get started.

-- Choose a place that is meaningful–it could where your partner proposed, your first vacation destination, or a location that’s been on your bucket list for years
+- Choose a place that is meaningful.
+It could be where your partner proposed, your first vacation destination, or a location that’s been on your bucket list for years.

-- Use your favorite season as a guide — Because you’ll be out in nature, you should choose a date in which you feel comfortable outside!
-If you want to get married in the mountains, but hate cold weather, opt for a summer wedding.
+- Use your favorite season as a guide.
+Because you’ll be out in nature, you should choose a date that you’ll feel comfortable outside!
+If you want to get married in the mountains but hate cold weather, opt for a summer wedding.
 If you love the idea of a desert adventure elopement but don’t want to break a sweat, choose a fall or winter date when temperatures are cooler.
 When doing your research on seasons in specific regions, be sure to look at average temperatures, rainfall averages, and so on.
 While you can’t guarantee the weather on your elopement day, you’ll have a better chance of getting ideal weather if you plan ahead!

-- Have a vow exchange spot in mind — We highly recommend having at least one spot for your vow exchange scoped out so you and your photographer know what to expect.
-Even better–have two or three spots picked ahead of time so you can make a day-of decision in case your first choice doesn’t work out.
+- Have a vow exchange spot in mind.
+We recommend having at least one spot for your vow exchange scoped out so you and your photographer know what to expect.
+Even better–have two or three spots picked ahead of time so you can make a spontaneous decision.

 The Guest List